sridharmanohar/Design-Patterns/Spring-Running-Notes.md

 ## @Validated
 1. This is part of spring validation package.
 2. Use this to annotate the class/object that is being validated using spring validator.
+3. As soon as the Spring Controller sees this annot. against an object, it's respective validator (which is set using the webdatabinder annotated w/ @InitBinder) will be called.
+4. If you dont use this annot. then the respective Validator will never be called.
+5. For instance, if there is a Model M and it has a validator MValidator (which implements Validator interface), then in the controller method (the method which gets called from the UI) the method param of the object M should have a prefix of @Validated annot. for it's validator (MValidator) to be invoked.

 ## Bean validation vs Spring validator
 1. Bean validation means using the javax annot. on the bean fields such as @NotEmpty, @NotNull, @Size etc. which are then automatically validated by the jpa provider (hibernate - using hibernate validator).